202109948/Cars-DBMS-website/README.md

 ## Usage

-- With the database structure imported, you can now interact with the Cars_DB Database Management System.
+- With the database structure imported, you can now interact with the Cars_DB Management System.
 - Review the files for specific functionalities related to car data.

 ## Additional Notes